Billionaires' Row: Context

 The neighborhood has some of the most expensive residences in the world.
 The top two floors of One57 sold to Michael Dell for $100.47 million in 2015, setting a record for the most expensive apartment ever sold in New York.
 Another bi-level apartment in the building was bought by hedge fund manager Bill Ackman for $91.5 million.
 The top penthouse at 432 Park Avenue went to Saudi retail magnate Fawaz Al Hokair for $87.7 million, and hedge fund manager Kenneth C. Griffin is said to have bought four floors at 220 Central Park South for $238 million, breaking One57's record for the most expensive home sold in New York City and setting a new record for the most expensive home sold in the United States.
-Also at 220 CPS, several units were combined into a four-story mansion costing $250 million.
+Also at 220 Central Park South, several units were combined into a four-story mansion costing $250 million.
 These projects have highlighted the controversial economic conditions and zoning policies that have encouraged these buildings, and concerns have been raised about their effects have on the surrounding neighborhoods and the shadows they cast on Central Park.
+NYC regulates building size based on floor area ratio (FAR), which treats thin, tall buildings the same as short, wide buildings.
+57th Street has a high concentration of parcels with an relatively high allowed FAR of 15.

 As of August 2021, an estimated 44% of units in seven buildings considered part of Billionaires' Row still hadn't been sold.